nasa/fprime/docs/Design/state-machines.md

 * It is a protected inner class of the auto-generated base class for _C_.

-* Its name is the fully qualified name of the state machine, converted to a C++ identify by replacing the dots with underscores.
+* Its name is the fully qualified name of the state machine, converted to a C++ identifier by replacing the dots with underscores.
 For example, if a state machine has name `A.B.M` in FPP, the C++ name of its implementation class is `A_B_M`.
 We will refer to this name as _fqCppIdent(M)_.